Click “Confirm” to login to your existing account or create a new account.

 Conveners should first contact the Chapman Conference chair before writing their proposal to help provide proposal guidance.
 After these discussions, the conveners prepare a scientific statement of topics to be addressed at the Chapman Conference.
 This scientific statement should evolve into a cogent five- to 10-page discussion document with alternative views of issues, and the defined scientific relevance of the focus.
 Appropriate references should be cited.
 This statement becomes the body of the proposal which will be scientifically reviewed within AGU and become the core of the proposal submitted to various funding agencies.
 As such, the statement should be concise, yet well documented.
 The statement is also used to promote the Chapman Conference, such as through a submission to Eos, after the conference has been approved.

 If you are considering proposing a Chapman Conference, we encourage you to review the following information to understand the scope, organization, and management of Chapmans.
-If you have questions regarding a proposal, please contact Judy Dalie, Director, Meetings Development and Operations, AGU.
+If you have questions regarding a proposal, please contact Victoria Forlini, Director, Meetings, AGU.

 You must be an AGU member to propose a Chapman Conference.